austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Met some cool people at oakland nodeschool, started cleaning up jobsort codebase

 **Thoughts**: Really glad I went to oakland nodeschool...I have a lot to learn.
 After cleaning up my code, I'm going to learn data structures and algorithms.

+### Day 224: January 7, 2018

+**Today's Progress**: Spent all day cleaning up the front end of jobsort

+**Thoughts**: It feels good finally splitting up my App component into multiple components and actually using props.
+Unfortunately, it takes a ton of time, but I know that it's good experience.
+It's going to be rough doing this for all my projects, but I'll feel a lot better about sharing my code when I'm done.